There is a growing interest in Bitcoin in particular and cryptocurrencies in general in India in 2021.

 Interestingly, RBI regulated HDFC Bank is one of the SIB or Systematically Important Bank of India (one of the safest banks in India) and as a matter of fact (as per the report), it thinks that “it is just a matter of time before Indian investors have legal access to Crypto plays.”

 That is it.

 As of now, there is a lack of clarity with respect to cryptocurrency regulation in India.
-But whether Bitcoin is legal in India or not will very soon become clear as it seems that the regulator is in the works behind the scenes and the Central Banks has itself now stepping into the Crypto game.
+Though Bitcoin has been called Gold 2.0, but whether Bitcoin is legal in India or not will very soon become clear as it seems that the regulator is in the works behind the scenes and the Central Banks has itself now stepping into the Crypto game.

 I hope you found this article on Is Bitcoin legal in India (2021) or not useful.